 Another reason for partitioning a system is fault containment.
 In most cases, a single partition can be brought down (because of a hardware or software failure, or as part of a controlled shutdown) without affecting the rest of the system.
 Hardware memory protections prevent any unintentional accesses to physical memory on a different partition from reaching and corrupting that physical memory.
-For current fault containment caveats, see "Limitations of Partitioning" on page 25.
+For current fault containment caveats, see "Limitations of Partitioning" on page 26.

 You can power off and "warm swap" a failing C-brick in a down partition while other partitions are powered up and booted.
-For information see "Adding or Replacing a PCI or PCI-X Card" in chapter 12, "Maintenance and Upgrade Procedures" in SGI Altix 3000 User's Guide or see "PCI and PCI-X Cards" in Chapter 6, "Installing and Removing Customer-replaceable Units" SGI Altix 350 User's Guide.
+For information see "Adding or Replacing a PCI or PCI-X Card" in chapter 12, "Maintenance and Upgrade Procedures" in the SGI Altix 3000 User's Guide or see "PCI and PCI-X Cards" in Chapter 6, "Installing and Removing Customer-replaceable Units" in the SGI Altix 350 User's Guide or see the appropriate chapter in the new SGI Altix 4700 User's Guide.